-That’s why ACo exists—to alleviate your worry and instill confidence when choosing flooring for your home.
-From area rugs to hardwood floors, we’re here to make your floor selection process simple and installation a breeze, so you can love where you live.
+That’s why ACo exists—to remove the worry by guiding homeowners through design and installation to ensure they truly love where they live.
+From area rugs to hardwood floors, we’re here to make your floor selection process simple and installation a breeze.

 Before diving in to select your new floors color or size, it’s important to think through some basic flooring considerations.
 These will be elements that play a big role in the selection process and can influence your flooring decision.

 To aid you in your flooring journey, here is a quick home flooring checklist of questions to think through.

 Will you install the flooring yourself or have it professionally installed?